francisconunesnavarro/devcase-streaming/README.md

 We would like to know you better, and of course, see how you code!

 > We have carefully crafted this challenge so that an averagely experienced developer should be able to complete somewhere between 4 and 6
 > hours.
-If you find yourself spending considerably more than this, please reach out to your Sytac HR and ask
+If you find yourself spending considerably more time than this, please reach out to your Sytac HR and ask
 > for help.

 We appreciate that you may be doing this assignment next to your day job.
 Or you might have set a weekend aside to